niekvlessert/audiocodes_syslog_tool/README.md

 ![sip_flow](https://user-images.githubusercontent.com/1013068/229315574-2a012684-9324-4a9b-bee4-e8e11438d99b.png)

-Since Audiocodes changes the layout of the Syslog data sometimes, the script may break on older/newer versions.
-It's currently been tested on 7.20A.204.108.
+Since Audiocodes might change the layout of the syslog data sometimes, the script may break on older/newer versions.
+It's modified to work properly on at least v7.20A.259.221.

 It needs some installation work.
 A script has been included that should do the hard work for you.
 This currently works fine on CentOS 7, it's untested for Debian, Ubuntu and CentOS 6 but it should be close for those.
 These are the general steps done by this script: